Mandaris-LLC/react-native-navigation-full-circle/docs/docs/top-level-api.md

 <!-- ## handleDeepLink(params = {})

-Trigger a deep link within the app.
+Triggers a deep link within the app.
 See [deep links](https://wix.github.io/react-native-navigation/#/deep-links) for more details about how screens can listen for deep link events.

 ```js
 Navigation.handleDeepLink({